AkerBP/deos-cognite-functions-template/README.md

     data=data_dict
 )
 ```
+## Reading/writing time series
+This section briefly outlines the steps from reading a time series to writing to a new time series.
 Firstly, we check if the transformed time series already exists.
 If not, we create the time series (code snippets from `handler.py`)
 ```
 ts_leak = client.time_series.list(name=ts_output_name).to_pandas()  # transformed time series
 if ts_leak.empty: